0xnogo/encode-zk/homework/lesson1/homework1.md

 * Proof we pay tax to the tax authority without sharing bank receipt.
 * Proof that we own an asset without sharing any document (Notarial for a real estate sell)
 * Prove that renter has enough income to rent an appartement without sharing his payslips.

+Usually we have to communicate with some central authorities.